THURSDAY, 12 MAY 2005

 See the true relationship between things, and your own place in the Greater Reality.

-I must recognize that my life is not nearly as valuable as I would like to think.
+I must recognise that my life is not nearly as valuable as I would like to think.
 (Can a suicide-of-sorts be incorporated into this concept?)

-A case therefore of recognizing that your greatest fear is to a large extent true?
+A case therefore of recognising that your greatest fear is to a large extent true?
 There is certainly a pleasant element to this kind of acceptance …

 SUNDAY, 15 MAY 2005